safiam/try_git/Functional Spec_Release 2.md

 ##### 2.1.5.
 Scenario: View basket as a pricing table
 > Given I am on the ‘Home’ page
-> And I click on the ‘view’ button of a specific quote
+> And I click on the ‘View’ button of a specific quote
-> And I see ‘Viewing Quote #number’ page
+> And I am directed to the ‘Viewing Quote #number’ page
 > When I click the ‘View Basket as a Pricing Table’ button in my Basket
-> Then my ‘Basket’ contents should be converted to HTML format
+> Then my ‘Basket’ contents should appear in HTML format

+##### 2.1.6.
+Scenario: Copying pricing table contents
+> Given I have clicked the ‘View Basket as a Pricing Table’ button in my Basket   my 'Basket'
+> And the contents appear in HTML format
+> When I highlight the required fields
+> And I click the 'copy' button
+> Then the highlighted fields should be copied
+> And I should be able to paste them
+OR
+> Given  my 'Basket' contents are in HTML format
+> When I click the 'copy' button
+> Then the pricing table should be copied
-> And I should be able to copy this information
+> And I should be able to paste them

 ### 3. Discount Approvals